iterator

 windows

-Returns an iterator that splits up the input data into overlapping windows of size N, where each window is provided as a Tuple.
+Returns an iterator that splits up the input data into overlapping windows of the specified size, where each window is provided as a Tuple.

-If the input has fewer than N elements then no windows will be produced.
+If the input has fewer elements than the window size, then no windows will be produced.

 Example